vaynerx/boilr-go-api/template/README.md

 <a name="docker"></a>
 ## Docker

-To build a Docker scratch container for the {{AppName}} executable binary execute the following command:
+To build a Docker scratch container for the {{ Project }} executable binary execute the following command:
 ```
 make docker
 ```